-10.4.4 Bottom Friction with split-explicit time splitting
+10.4.5 Bottom Friction with split-explicit time splitting ($ln_bfrimp = F$)

-When calculating the momentum trend due to bottom friction in dynbfr.F90, the bottom velocity at the before time step is used.
+When calculating the momentum trend due to bottom friction in dynbfr:F90, the bottom velocity at the before time step is used.
 This velocity includes both the baroclinic and barotropic components which is appropriate when using either the explicit or filtered surface pressure gradient algorithms (key_dynspg_exp or key_dynspg_flt).
-Extra attention is required, however, when using split-explicit time stepping (key_dynspg_fs).
-In this case the free surface equation is solved with a small time step $nn_baro^rn_rdt$, while the three dimensional prognostic variables are solved with a longer time step that is a multiple of rn_rdt .
+Extra attention is required, however, when using split-explicit time stepping (key_dynspg_ts).
+In this case the free surface equation is solved with a small time step rn_rdt/nn_baro, while the three dimensional prognostic variables are solved with the longer time step of rn_rdt seconds.
 The trend in the barotropic momentum due to bottom friction appropriate to this method is that given by the selected parameterisation (i.e. linear or non-linear bottom friction) computed with the evolving velocities at each barotropic timestep.

-In the case of non-linear bottom friction, we have elected to partially linearise the problem by keeping the coefficients fixed throughout the barotropic time-stepping to those computed in zdfbfr.F90 using the now timestep.
-This decision allows an efficient use of the $c_b^{\rm U}$ coefficients to:
+In the case of non-linear bottom friction, we have elected to partially linearise the problem by keeping the coefficients fixed throughout the barotropic timestepping to those computed in zdfbfr.F90 using the now timestep.
+This decision allows an efficient use of the $c_b^{\mathbf{U}}$ coefficients to: